Web development and website management - A complete overview

 -

-Here we have listed the most popular CMS systems:
+We have listed the most common CMS systems here:

 Legal requirements and IT security

-Since 2018, the updated data protection regulation DSGVO applies, which also has an impact on your website.
-Thus, the legislator requires to integrate a privacy policy as well as an imprint.
-In addition, every website operator is required to integrate cookie banners.
+The updated General Data Protection Regulation (GDPR) has been in force since 2018, which also has an impact on your website.
+The legislator stipulates that a privacy policy and an imprint must be integrated.
+In addition, every website operator is obliged to integrate cookie banners.
 These must pop up at the beginning of the visit and offer the user the opportunity to decide on the use of their own data.

-In addition to the legal aspects on the website, there are also regulations that should be observed in the background.
+In addition to the legal aspects on the website, there are also provisions that should be observed in the background.
 For example, data deletion processes must be developed and implemented.
-It is also important to document the storage and processing of personal data, as every user has a right to access it.
+It is also important to document the storage and processing of personal data, as every user has a right of access.

 IT security also plays an important role in protecting your website and data from possible hacker attacks.
-So deposit an SSL certificate to enable an HTTPS connection.
+Therefore, store an SSL certificate to enable an HTTPS connection.
 In addition to encryption, we also recommend that you use up-to-date software and hardware, as these meet the latest security standards.

 Website speed

 To ensure that users stay on the website, a fast loading time is of great importance.
-Here we recommend you the following points to increase the speed.
+We recommend the following points to increase speed.

 How to optimize your performance

 To ensure that users stay on the website, a fast loading time is of great importance.
-Here we recommend you to consider the following points:
+We recommend that you consider the following points:

-First of all, we recommend you to switch your web server to HTTP/2 protocol.
-This is a simple and very effective way to optimize the loading time of your website.
-Just as with UX design, it is also important to consider the "mobile-first" idea in the performance area.
-The background is the strong increase of website access via mobile devices.
+First, we recommend switching your web server to the HTTP/2 protocol.
+This is a simple and very effective method to optimize the loading time of your website.
+Just as with UX design, it is also important to consider the "mobile-first" concept when it comes to performance.
+This is due to the sharp increase in website access via mobile devices.

-It is also important to have the individual elements load in the correct order.
-Thus, all elements in the "Above the Fold" (content visible at first glance, without having to scroll) should be loaded first.
-Scripts, on the other hand, should be merged and loaded at the end.
+It is also important to load the individual elements in the correct order.
+All elements in the "above the fold" (content visible at first glance without having to scroll) should be loaded first.
+Scripts, on the other hand, should be combined and loaded at the end.

-However, it is not just the "Above the Fold" elements themselves that are important, but also the optimization of the FCP (First Contentful Paint).
-This is defined as the time between the URLs being loaded for the first time and the time until the "Above the Fold" elements are rendered.
+However, it is not only the "Above the Fold" elements themselves that are important, but also the optimization of the FCP (First Contentful Paint).
+This is defined as the time between when the URLs are loaded for the first time and the time until the "Above the Fold" elements are rendered.

-In general, we also recommend you to pay attention to the size of e.g. images, texts and scripts to guarantee a fast loading time.
+In general, we also recommend that you pay attention to the size of images, text and scripts, for example, in order to guarantee a fast loading time.
 It is also possible to outsource website data to a CDN (Content Delivery Network).
-In this case, content is stored on external servers and thus the own loading time is shortened.
-Video content can also be integrated on social media platforms such as YouTube or Vimeo, for example, and added to your own website.
+Here, content is stored on external servers, thus reducing the loading time.
+Video content can also be integrated on social media platforms such as YouTube or Vimeo, for example, and integrated into your own website.

 Performance tools